 Founded in 1916 as a professional organisation for trained nurses, the Royal College of Nursing has evolved into a successful professional union.
 For almost a century the RCN has pioneered professional standards for nurses in education, practice and working conditions.
 Today, as the 'voice of nursing', the RCN has over 400,000 members and a widespread workforce, many of whom work from home or remote locations away from its headquarters in London.

 In 2010, a routine audit of the organisation's IT infrastructure identified that additional levels of authentication were required regarding remote access.
-This would assist the RCN to comply with data protection regulations and security compliance standards; providing better control of network access and protecting confidential personal information of staff and members.
+This would assist the RCN to comply with data protection regulations and security compliance standards; providing better control of network access and protecting confidential personal information of staff and members through firewall control.

 RCN Network and Telecoms Manager, Geoff Lewis, explains: "One option we considered was the adoption of an RSA SecurID token based system.
 However, with a need to improve our compliance and drive down cost, rolling this solution out to over 950+ users was cost prohibitive.
 We needed something more creative."